Enclavely/tailor/readme.txt

 Adding your own custom elements or functionality is easy.

 To learn more about how to create your own extensions, check out our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending).
-Our simple [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) is an example of how to add a custom content element to display a post type.
+Our Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) is just one example of what an extensions can do.

 = Works with any theme =